Levent0z/docsify/2020/movies.md

 ### 2002
 - [AP3] Austin Powers in Goldmember (2002) - Comedy
 - Catch Me If You Can (2002) - Suspense
+- Gangs Of New York (2002) - Drama
 - [MB2] Men In Black II (2002) - Science Fiction, Comedy, Action
 - The Minority Report (2002) - Action, Adventure, Drama, Science Fiction, Suspense
 - [SP1] Spider-Man (2002) - Science Fiction, Action